 Can I clean my gun dog’s mouth of feathers after it has delivered a bird in a field trial?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Gun dog training expert

 PAUL RAWLINGS KCAI (WG*)